nicholas-long/file-dll-summary/README.md

 # file-dll-summary
 Enumerate and checksum all DLLs and files used by a process

+The purpose of this project is to create reports of DLLs, files, and checksums.
+These reports can be collected from multiple environments and compared using a merging tool to see what DLLs or files are different between environments without comparing entire directories across a network.
+Doing so will also limit the scope of files compared to only DLLs and files that are relevant to a particular execution or behavior within the target process.
+The DLLs and files are sorted to make this comparison easier within your merging tool.

 ## Summary

 There are two stages to getting a summary of a process.